Media

 2. We often hear stories about people who just got lucky and their businesses exploded.
 And while that is possible, I appreciate the quote, “The harder I work, the luckier I get.”
 That's my experience.
 It doesn't mean working yourself to the bone.
 I work in burnout prevention; overworking is not the point.
 But do the work.

-Host: Your personal experience and what you’ve learned throughout your career and life brings much to this show.
+Host: Your personal experience and what you’ve learned throughout your career and life bring much to this show.
 I appreciate it, and thank you very much, Bonita.
 It was a pleasure having you on today, and I look forward to speaking with you soon.

 About the author